openedx/credentials/docs/sharing/verifiable_credentials/usage.rst

 The Open edX platform allows students to earn credentials (e.g. course certificates, program certificates).
 Based on such credentials learners are able to create a digital cryptographically proven piece of data - a verifiable credential.

 .. note::
-    Verifiable credentials are intended for machines.
+    Verifiable credentials are machine-verifiable, meaning they can be automatically validated by software without human intervention.

 A single Open edX achievement can be used as a source for numerous verifiable credentials (identical or different data models).